chuckcarpenter/grunt-git-humans/README.md

     options: {
       // Task-specific options go here.
     },
-    your_target: {
-      // Target-specific file lists and/or options go here.
   },
-  },
 })
 ```

 ### Options

-#### options.separator
+#### options.path
 Type: `String`
-Default value: `',  '`
+Default value: `'./humans.txt'`

-A string value that is used to do something with whatever.
+The default path and filename for the file.

-#### options.punctuation
+#### options.branch
 Type: `String`
-Default value: `'.'`
+Default value: `'master'`

-A string value that is used to do something else with whatever else.
+A string value that is used to determine what branch the list will be used for the query.

+#### options.byCommits
+Type: `String`
+Default value: `false`

+A boolean value that allows you to return the list ordered by number of commits.

+#### options.chronologically
+Type: `String`
+Default value: `false`

+A boolean value that allows you to return the list ordered by latest commits.

 ### Usage Examples